OpenModHub/MirrorScan/README.md

 :bulb: Tipp: you can monitor the relative position of the mirror also in neaSCAN

 ### After scan:
-While your are connected, you can move the mirror position to a desired position of the scanned area:
+While you are connected, you can move the mirror position to the desired position of the scanned area:
 1. Click "move to" button
-2. Click in the image
+2. Click on a chosen position in the image
    - a small marker will move and show the new location
 3. If you start a new mirror scan, this new location will be the center point of the new map